jhwong97/demo-dbt-snowflake/README.md

 # DBT Core & Snowflake Hands On Practices
 ## 2.1 Objectives
-- Explain typical dbt directories structures
+- To leverage sample data provided in Snowflake for building dbt models.
+- To provide basic understanding on the folder structures in dbt folders and their repsective usage.
-- Introduction to basic important files - profiles.yml, dbt_projects.yml, sources.yml, schema.yml
+- Introduction to basic dbt commands.
-- How to add sources
-- How to install dependencies
-- Introduction of basic dbt commands like dbt run, dbt seed, dbt test, dbt docs generate, dbt docs serve, dbt show, dpt deps

 ## 2.2 Step-by-Step Guide
 ### Step 1: Sign Up for A Snowflake Trial Account